svensglinz/AirVis/README.md

 The website is optimized for Desktop and Mobile phones and slightly changes its layout and behavior depending on the viewport width.

-# Contribution Statement
-Team Members:
-- Alexander Schramm
-  - Implementation of filter components
-  - Assembling presentation for milestone 1
-  - Design refinements

-- Karim Galal
-  - Visualization of initial website idea for Milestone 1
-  - cleaning of the dataset and assembling the database
-  - implementation of charts

-- Leopold Schoenenberger
-  - Poster design and implementation
-  - Assembling presentation for milestone 1
-  - implementation of charts

-- Sven Glinz
-  - Design and implementation of Map Component, filters, global state context, styling
-  - Deployment
-  - Writing of the backend

-All: Writing of the report

 # Dependencies / Installation:

 Run this project locally by cloning the repository and running: (make sure to have docker installed)